Nobody went hungry in the Inca empire. The

 avocados, peppers, strawberries, peanuts, squash, sweet potatoes, beans,

-pineapple, bananas, peanuts, spices, and coco leaves to make chocolate.
+pineapple, bananas, spices, and coco leaves to make chocolate.
+They kept honeybees.

-food than was needed.
-Some of their food was dried
+Inca grew more food than they needed.
+Stored food was dried and